palantir/conjure-java-runtime/readme.md

 user friendly error information.
 For example, the above error could be surfaced as *"The requested dataset with id 123abc could not be found"*.

-To support **legacy server implementations**, the `HttpRemotingJerseyFeature` also installs exception mappers for `IllegalArgumentException`, `NoContentException`, `RuntimeException` and `WebApplicationException`.
+To support **legacy server implementations**, the `ConjureJerseyFeature` also installs exception mappers for `IllegalArgumentException`, `NoContentException`, `RuntimeException` and `WebApplicationException`.
 The exceptions typically yield `SerializableError`s with `exceptionClass=errorCode=<exception classname>` and `message=errorName=<exception message>`.
 Clients should refrain from displaying the `message` or `errorName` fields to